 - clear incentives/price signals, and

 - individuals: the possibility for individual citizens to be actively engaged and, as such, become a part of the solution is essential.
-Smart communication and transaction tools make this feasible and easy, but again, these tools need to be guided by efficient regulation that protect, inform and engage all citizens, including vulnerable and/or digitally illiterate consumers.
+Smart communication and transaction tools make this feasible and easy, but again, these tools need to be guided by efficient regulation that protects, inform and engage all citizens, including vulnerable and / or digitally illiterate consumers.

 Stimulating diversity in decarbonisation solutions and innovative investments